Wyatt-Rowland/library/README.md

             The site needs to be a little more responsive, and I need to use more em, rem, %, vw, vh, and media queries.

+            Also, I am way to specific on my css selectors.